dsarmah/masec/README.md

 Check ServiceSecurity.java for all the available APIs.
 All available field for User object are described in Constants.java file.

 # Data Persistence
-By default, embedded in memory HSQLDB database is used to store data.
-So by default it will run as it is without needing to change anything.
-For production you should update the spring orm configuration file to connect to a standalone database of your choice.
-Schema for HSQL and Postgre are provided.
+By default, data are stored in an embedded in memory HSQLDB database.
+So it runs as it is without needing to change anything.
+For production deployment, you should update the spring orm configuration file to connect to a standalone database of your choice.
+Schema for HSQL and PostgreSql are provided.

 # Future
 1. Add REST API